arjenbakker/ProgrammingAssignment3/CodeBook.md

 activity
   - activity name (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-See Data section for information on rest of the variables: tbodyaccmeanx, tbodyaccmeany, tbodyaccmeanz,
+See 'data' section for information on rest of the variables:

+tbodyaccmeanx,
+tbodyaccmeany,
+tbodyaccmeanz,